 Lay Out Your Schedule

-It may seem a bit extreme, but it is important to layout your daily schedule.
-Schedule out when you will have classes when you have mealtime, study time, and yes, you also need to schedule in your time off to allow yourself even just a small break in your schedule (important for mental health).
+It may seem extreme, but laying out your daily schedule is important.
+Schedule out when you will have classes when you have mealtime, and study time, and yes, you also need to schedule your time off to allow yourself even just a small break in your schedule (important for mental health).

-This can be done in a written planner or in a calendar app such as Google Calendar.
+This can be done in a written planner or a calendar app such as Google Calendar.

 Maintain a Strong Social Circle